wavesplatform/docs.wavesplatform/docs/en/building-apps/waves-api-and-sdk/client-libraries/signer.md

 sidebarDepth: 3
 ---

-# Signer
+# Waves Signer

 ## Overview

-Signer is a TypeScript/JavaScript library that enables signing and broadcasting transactions on behalf of users without asking them for their seed phrases or private keys.
+Waves Signer is a TypeScript/JavaScript library that features signing and broadcasting transactions on behalf of users without asking them for their seed phrases or private keys.

 The source code is available on Github: <https://github.com/wavesplatform/signer>.